martinvonz/jj/docs/branches.md

 `jj branch list` to list branches and `jj branch` to create, move, or delete branches.
 There is currently no concept of an active/current/checked-out branch.

-## Remotes
+## Remotes and tracked branches

-Jujutsu records the last seen position on each remote (just like Git's remote-tracking branches).
-You can refer to these with `<branch name>@<remote name>`, such as `jj new main@origin`.
+Jujutsu records the last seen position of a branch on each remote (just like Git's remote-tracking branches).
+This record is updated on every `jj git fetch` and `jj git push` of the branch.
+You can refer to the remembered remote branch positions with `<branch name>@<remote name>`, such as `jj new main@origin`. `jj` does not provide a way to manually edit these recorded positions.

 A remote branch can be associated with a local branch of the same name.
+This is called a **tracked remote branch**.
+When you pull a tracked branch from a remote, any changes compared to the current record of the remote's state will be propagated to the corresponding local branch, which will be created if it doesn't exist already.

+!!! note "Details: how `fetch` pulls branches"

-It's sometimes called a tracking branch.
-When you pull from a remote, any changes compared to the current record of the remote's state will be propagated to the tracking local branch.
-Let's say you run `jj git fetch --remote origin` and the remote's "main" branch has moved so its target is now ahead of the local record in `main@origin`.
-That will update `main@origin` to the new target.
-It will also apply the change to the local branch `main`.
-If the local target had also moved compared to `main@origin` (probably because you had run `jj branch set main`), then the two updates will be merged.
-If one is ahead of the other, then that target will be the new target.
-Otherwise, the local branch will be conflicted (see the next "Conflicts" section for details).
+    Let's say you run `jj git fetch --remote origin` and, during the fetch, `jj` determines that the remote's "main" branch has been moved so that its target is now ahead of the local record in `main@origin`.

+    `jj` will then update `main@origin` to the new target.
+If `main@origin` is **tracked**, `jj` will also apply the change to the local branch `main`.
+If the local target has also been moved compared to `main@origin` (probably because you ran `jj branch set main`), then the two updates will be merged.
+If one is ahead of the other, then that target will become the new target.
+Otherwise, the local branch will become conflicted (see the ["Conflicts" section](#conflicts) below for details).

-Most commands don't show the tracking remote branch if it has the same target as the local branch.
+Most commands don't show the tracked remote branch if it has the same target as the local branch.
 The local branch (without `@<remote name>`) is considered the branch's desired target.
 Consequently, if you want to update a branch on a remote, you first update the branch locally and then push the update to the remote.
-If a local branch also exists on some remote but points to a different target there, `jj log` will show the branch name with an asterisk suffix (e.g. `main*`).
+If a local branch also exists on some remote but points to a different target there, `jj log` will show the branch name with an asterisk suffix (e.g.
+`main*`).
 That is meant to remind you that you may want to push the branch to some remote.

-By default, the default remote branch (e.g. `main@origin`) will be tracked automatically.
-You can use `jj branch track` to track existing remote branches individually, or set `git.auto-local-branch = true` configuration to track all new remote branches automatically.

-### What does `git.auto-local-branch = true` actually do?

-Jujutsu's fetch operation consist of several steps.
-First `jj git fetch` fetches all Git refs under `refs/remotes/<remote name>`.
-Then Jujutsu stores these refs as remote tracking branches.
-Finally, if `git.auto-local-branch = true`, Jujutsu creates local branches for them.
-This is similar to Mercurial, which fetches all its bookmarks (equivalent to Git branches) by default.

-You can use `jj branch untrack <branch name>@<remote name>` to stop tracking specific branches when fetching from specific remotes.
+If you want to know the internals of branch tracking, consult the [Design Doc][design].

 ### Tracking a branch